svedev0/tetris-c/README.md

 # tetris-c
-A basic Tetris game in C
+A basic Tetris game in C for the Windows terminal